-It was the 'Sydney Swans' verses the 'Collingwood [insert animal]s' recent match and it was pretty fun, but still so, so confusing.
+It was the 'Sydney Swans' verses the 'Collingwood [insert animal]s' match.
+You know the one?
+No?
+Me either.
+It was pretty fun, but obviously so, so confusing to me.
 In spite of being from a family whose 82-year-old matriarch knows all the words to the Swans club song, I've never really gotten into this particular game.
 It's always looked a bit too elaborate for my NRL-comprehending brain.
 Rugby League is an allegory for war, right?
 A historical cosplay battle between geographical classes.
 Just me?
 Anyway, those human nuggets run in a straight line – at least it's easy to get.

 AFL on the other hand is an older sport, with more time to fancify and fortify rules and here are my observations as a relative 'outsider' who is nonetheless curious to know what all the fuss is about.
 If you're a massive fan you're probably going to get offended (stop reading, my entire family, please), if you've never seen a game before you're probably going to be more confused than when we started.
 Apologies to those wanting to be educated, I tried reading the Wikipedia page but my eyes glazed over.
 Check out the page for Marn Grook though, because that's heaps interesting.
 Anyway here goes.